r0zetta/inauthentic_twitter_nov2021/README.md

 - number of tweets matching criteria
 - number of unique accounts mentioned on user account lists in those tweets

 The accounts involved in this network were observed to share COVID-related disinformation, anti-vax conspiracy theories, racist content, QAnon-related content, and extremist material.
+By-and-large the accounts are high-volume (publish hundreds of tweets per day) and have follower/following counts in the tens of thousands.
+Creation dates vary.

-Some of these users have been actively participating in this behaviour for several years.
+Some of the identified accounts have been actively participating in this behaviour for several years.
 For instance, the script discovered the PaulMer53 account, almost identical to a PaulMer52 account observed participating in pro-Brexit content amplification during the 2019 UK General election.

 ![](images/PaulMer53.png)
 ![](images/PaulMer52.png)